A general framework for Noetherian well ordered polynomial reductions: Maximal and disjoint cones: criteria for marked bases

-For such reduction structures we can improve the characterization of marked bases given in Corollary \ref{comeBuch} similarly to what done for Gr\"obner bases.
+For such RSs we can improve the characterization of marked bases given in Corollary \ref{comeBuch} similarly to what done for Gr\"obner bases.
 We can verify that also in this context some of the known simplifications hold.

 The ``strategy'' presented here exploits a substructure of $\mathcal{J}$ with disjoint cones.
 Such a structure is inspired by (and generalizes) Gebauer-Moeller's \emph{Staggered linear bases}.